 Probably the most visited Tor on Dartmoor, Haytor features in numerous postcards, sketches, paintings and photographs.
-Given its close proximity to the road it’s an ideal place to get great views across the moors without a long walk.
+Given its close proximity to the road it’s an ideal place to get great views across the moors without much of a walk.
 Of course there are some good easy walks around Haytor – the Granite Tramway, which was used to transport granite from the quarry down to Stover, is a popular one with both locals and visitors.
 Haytor is also very popular with climbers with several routes to the top including an easy one for non-climbers.

 Kitty Jay’s Grave (7 miles from the cottage)

 Kitty Jay was only a young servant girl but she has since become famous in Dartmoor folklore and ghost stories.
 She was seduced by the squire’s son and fell pregnant.
-After being thrown out of work she became desolate and deserted.
+After being thrown out she became desolate.
 Sadly Kitty committed suicide and was found hanging in one of the barns at Canna farm.
 Like so many suicides of her time she could not be buried on consecrated ground, so she lies in a raised grave at the intersection of a road and a moorland track forming a junction of three parishes: Manaton, North Bovey and Widecombe.
 On some moonlit nights a dark figure has been seen kneeling at Jay’s grave.
 Legend says that every day you will find fresh flowers on Jay’s grave yet nobody has ever been seen leaving them – some say it is the work of Dartmoor pixies who tend the grave out of sympathy.

-The Ten Commandment Stones (9 miles from the cottage)
+Ten Commandment Stones (9 miles from the cottage)